-Breakfast is commonly believed to be "the most important meal of the day"; however, in the United States, 24-hour recall data from the National Health and Nutrition Examination Survey (NHANES) showed that 23.8% of young adults (20-39 years of age) consumed no foods/beverages, excluding water, at breakfast.
-Moreover, rates of skipping breakfast among medical students are reported to be even higher: 26.7% in Japan, 41.7% and 23.5% for males and females, respectively, in China, 60% in Saudi Arabia. and 72% in Ghana.

-Good sleep quality and adequate sleep duration are important for the health of medical students as they impact memory,^{7, 8} problem-solving,9 motor skills,10 emotional regulation,11 psychological wellbeing,^{12, 13} and decrease the risk of adverse outcomes such as accidents.14 Poor sleep quality is more common in medical students as compared with other university students, and the general population.15-18 It has been proposed that this may be related to poor mental health, heavy workload, timedemands of the programme, and financial pressures.19 However, less is known about the impact of eating patterns and meal frequency (which is modifiable) on sleep in medical students.
+3 Breakfast is commonly believed to be "the most important meal of the day"; however, in the United States, of young adults (20-39 years of age) consumed no foods/beverages, excluding water, at breakfast.
+Moreover, rates of breakfast skipping among medical students are reported to be even higher: 26.7% in Japan, 3 41.7% and 23.5% for males and females, respectively, in China, 460% in Saudi Arabia, 5 and 72% in Ghana.
+6 impact memory, problem-solving, motor skills, emotional regulation, psychological wellbeing, and decrease the risk of adverse outcomes such as accidents.
+14 Poor sleep quality is more common in medical students as compared with other university students, and the general population.
+15-18 It has been proposed that this may be related to poor mental health, heavy workload, time-demands of the programme, and financial pressures.
+However, less is known about the impact of eating patterns and meal frequency (which is modifiable) on sleep in medical students.